-- 13.1 The 2017 local consultation questionnaire included questions on a wider range of issues than come under the remit of a neighbourhood plan.
+13.1 The 2017 local consultation questionnaire included questions on a wider range of issues than come under the remit of a neighbourhood plan.
 This was deliberate as the intention was to find out the positives and negatives of living in Foxton, and the community's ideas for improvements into the future.
-All the relevant land use planning (housing, transport, employment and community facilities) and environmental concerns and ideas have been taken into account, along with the results of other consultations and evidence-gathering, in preparing the Neighbourhood Plan.
-Only those that can be realistically addressed by neighbourhood planning policies have been included as policies for the 2019-31 timeframe.
-All the ideas generated by the 2017 and 2018 questionnaires and the focus groups are set out in the supporting documents to this plan. - 13.2 The working group has listened very carefully to the issues raised, but can only take direct action where the issue is within the local responsibility of Foxton Parish Council.
+All the relevant land use planning (housing. transport, employment and community facilities) and environmental concerns and ideas have been taken into account, along with the results of other consultations and evidence-gathering, in preparing the Neighbourhood Plan.
+Only those that can be realistically addressed bv neighbourhood planning policies have been included as policies for the 2019-31 timeframe.
+All the ideas generated by the 2017 and 2018 questionnaires and the focus groups are set out in the supporting documents to this plan.

+13.2 The working group has listened very carefully to the issues raised, but can only take direct action where the issue is within the local responsibility of Foxton Parish Council.
 The parish council has, however, been proactive in trying to progress responsibilities that lie with the county council and other agencies, such as road and footpath maintenance.
-Other matters like public transport can only be influenced through local pressure, as has happened over the poor train service and the level crossing consultation. - 13.3 In addition, there are the much wider strategic planning issues that come under the remit of the Greater Cambridgeshire Partnership, such as the proposed rural travel hub, and the government-backed aspiration route of the new Oxford to Cambridge railway line. - 13.4 Table 2 on the following page sets out the ideas and projects gathered through the consultation process that may be eligible for Section 106, Community Infrastructure Levy funding or other government grant streams such as Defra's Environmental Stewardship.
+Other matters like public transport can only be influenced through local pressure, as has happened over the poor train service and the level crossing consultation.

+13.3 In addition, there are the much wider strategic planning issues that come under the remit of the Greater Cambridgeshire Partnership, such as the proposed rural travel hub, and the government-backed East West Rail line.

+13.4 Table 2 on the following page sets out the ideas and projects gathered through the consultation process that may be eligible for Section 106, Community Infrastructure Levy funding or other government grant streams such as Defra's Environmental Stewardship.

-Issue Actions taken/to be considered by Foxton PC to address issue Progress (as at 11/19) Speeding through village Liaison with CCC Highways re speeding at village gateways.
+Issue Actions taken/to be considered by Foxton PC to address issue Progress (as at 4/21) Speeding through village Liaison with CCC Highways re speeding at village gateways.
 Highways initiative to add 40mph zone outside 30mph zone at entrance to village on Fowlmere Road.
 Application for re-siting 30mph signs rejected.
-May need Speedwatch data to support further application To investigate speed reduction/warning measures, as adopted by other local villages, outside 30mph zone Speedwatch training data gathering planned for spring 2020 Inconsiderate parking.
-Major problem at war memorial T-junction with buses occasionally unable to turn Difficult issue to address.
+To investigate speed reduction/warning measures, as adopted by other local villages, outside 30mph zone Speedwatch survey was carried out in summer 2020 to support further application Inconsiderate parking.
+Major problem at war memorial T- junction with buses occasionally unable to turn Difficult issue to address.
 Extension of double yellow lines at station end of Station Road has pushed the problem back Await progress on proposed station car park/travel hub by Greater Cambridgeshire Partnership Desire for a family-friendly pub with meals Parish council to keep a watching brief Parish council has registered the pub as Community Asset.
 Interest from a few people on community pub.
 Community hub for families and older people, i.e. intergener- ational with daytime café type offer NP working group chair approached church through Parochial Church Council.
 Idea of more community use of church raised by Rector with diocese Diocese of Ely is supportive of greater usage of the church for community needs.
 Opportunity for joint initiative with St Laurence Church